This Pathfinder Adventure Card Game review was made after playing the game eight times.

 - It’s a bit frustrating when you realize you forgot to do something a few moves ago, but that happens in a lot of these types of games.
 It definitely doesn’t ruin the experience.

-- Also, the early scenarios are a bit too easy.
+- The early scenarios are a bit too easy.

 Pathfinder Adventure Card Game is one of the better cooperative role playing games that we’ve played.
 This game was made for board gamers who love to play solo or have a gaming group that is willing to stick with their characters for many hours of role playing fun.
 Just don’t expect it to play out like a classic tabletop RPG because it’s just not that type of game.